jonastheiler/estimate-and-approximate-pi/README.md

 # estimate-and-approximate-pi
-Three approaches to get close to pi
+Three Ways to get close to pi

 ## Table of Contents